budnyinqa/CSharp-Exercises/README.md

 # CSharp - Exercises
 This repository contains a collection of beginner level C# exercises.
-Each file focuses on concept such as arrays, loops, or methods.
+Each file focuses on concepts such as arrays, loops and methods.
 The purpose is to practice fundamental skills and build fluency in the C# programming language.

 ## Array